easydigitaldownloads/edd-per-product-emails/readme.txt

 Custom purchase confirmation emails for your products

 == Changelog ==
+= 1.1.2 =
+* Fix: Email formatting not properly preserved when saving.

 = 1.1.0 =
 * Fix: Apostrophes not displaying correctly in email subject
 * New: edd_ppe_capability_type filter to specify which capability can manage the emails